heywoodlh/shodan-scanner/README.md

 - shodanhostscan.log: Contains the information from the last scan performed by hostcheck.sh.

 - slack-notify.py: Python program that will send the text in shodanhostscan.log to Slack.
-Requires auth.py to be configured with the Slack API key and channel in order to work correctly.
+Contains token, channel and enabled variables which will need to be configured with correct information in order to send notifications.

 ## Usage: